Our play-based curriculum

 They might even sing the 'Happy Birthday' song or the like to make it fun and to empower the child to know for how long they need to wash.

 Every morning, the children spend at least one hour playing outside.
-The large yard has two play structures with slides, monkey bars, a climbing wall, a pole and a pretend kitchen space.
-The children can grab one of the many tricycles or cars and ride around the track with their helmet.
+Our large yard has two play structures with slides, monkey bars, a climbing wall, a pole and a pretend kitchen space.
+The children can use one of the many tricycles, balance bikes or scooters and ride around the track with their helmet.
 If they prefer, they can play ball and shoot some hoops.
 Or play in the sand pit.
+We are here to encourage and support student choice!

 The children learn to garden, and are encouraged to water the plants at any time they wish.
 We've grown flowers, potatoes, sugar snap peas, lettuce, tomatoes strawberries, green onions, rosemary, parsley and basil.
 There are planters surrounding the yard and the children are free to pick and eat what's ripe.